ebruchez/public/Great stuff.md

 # Great stuff

-Sometimes you encounter things that leave you amazed, touched, or maybe even happy.
-Things that maybe represent perfection of beauty, or human creativity, things that just
+Sometimes you encounter things that leave you amazed, touched, hopeful, or maybe even happy.
+Things that represent perfection of beauty, human creativity, or wisdom.

-great stuff in life: a piece of music, a sentence in a book, a movie, a place.
-Those are Things that make you think that life is worth living, and that humanity has good in it.
+They can be a piece of music, a sentence in a book, a speech, a movie, a picture.
+They make you think that life is worth living, and that humanity has some good in itself.

-I plan to collect here some great stuff to share, even though this can be very personal.
+I plan to collect here some "great stuff" to share, even though that can be very personal.

 ## Music